MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-219-Control-Alcohol-Drug-Use/subpart-E-Reasonable-Cause-Testing/section-219.403.md

 (16) Failure to ascertain that provision was made for on-track safety before fouling a track;

-(17) Improper use of individual train detection in a manual interlocking or control point; or
+(17) Improper use of individual train detection in a manual interlocking or control point;

-(18) Failure to apply three point protection (fully apply the locomotive and train brakes, center the reverser, and place the generator field switch in the off position) that results in a reportable injury to a regulated employee.
+(18) Failure to apply three point protection (fully apply the locomotive and train brakes, center the reverser, and place the generator field switch in the off position) that results in a reportable injury to a regulated employee;

+(19) Failure to display blue signals in accordance with § 218.25 through § 218.30 of this chapter;

+(20) Failure to perform a required brake test, or having knowledge that a required brake test was not performed, pursuant to the Class I, Class IA, Class II, or Class III, or transfer train brake test provisions of part 232, or the running brake test provisions of part 238, of this chapter;

+(21) Failure to comply with prohibitions against tampering with locomotive mounted safety devices, or permitting a train to be operated with an unauthorized disabled safety device in the controlling locomotive; or

+(22) Failure to have a derailing device in proper position and locked if required in accordance with § 218.109 of this chapter.

+[81 FR 37935, June 10, 2016, as amended at 87 FR 5735, Feb.
+2, 2022]